 When you're thinking about becoming a healthcare traveler, there’s a lot of questions that come to mind about the cost.
 From pay package options to license reimbursements to how much you’ll take home at the end of the day, the unknowns can add up.
-That’s why transparency is important when it comes to starting out as a traveler or leveling up to your next assignment.
+That’s why transparency is important when it comes to starting out as a traveler or searching for your next assignment.
+Let's break down the cost of healthcare travel.

 Breaking Down the Cost of Healthcare Travel